clustermod/HCMF3-Loadouts/README.md

 All kits are made to fit the [Cluster Community](https://discord.gg/JggdMFz) modpack.

 Though I tried to not miss any important items in any loadout it is recommended that you check it before using it in a mission.
-Or at least go through each slot you have and check if everyone gets a primary.
+Or at least go through each slot you have and check if everyone gets a primary weapon so that they won't get softlocked in the arsenal.

 ## How to install
 You will need EMF for this to work.